ION28/BLUESPAWN/README.md

 ## Contact Us
 If you have any questions, comments, or suggestions, please feel free to send us an email at <bluespawn@virginia.edu>

+## Licensing & Compliance
+The core BLUESPAWN code is licensed under [GNU General Public License (GPL) v3.0](https://github.com/ION28/BLUESPAWN/blob/master/LICENSE).

+Note that the project integrates several other libraries to provide additional features/detections.
+One of these is Florian Roth's [signature-base](https://github.com/Neo23x0/signature-base) which is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+YARA rules from this project are integrated into the standard build without any changes.
+In order to use BLUESPAWN for any commercial purposes, you must remove everything under the "Non-Commercial Only" line in [this file](https://github.com/ION28/BLUESPAWN/blob/master/BLUESPAWN-client/resources/severe.yar) and recompile the project.

 ## Project Authors
 Made with :heart: by the UVA Cyber Defense Team Windows Group